An-n-nie/BankChurnKaggle/README.md

 ### Conclusions

- Histogram-based Gradient Boosting have a slight edge over Decision Tree in this dataset.
-However, HistGradientBoost, DecisionTree, and RandomForest all performed in similar ranges for this problem.
-If aiming for the sake of simplicity, Decision Tree can do well without withholding too much potentials.
+Among the top-performing models, Histogram-based Gradient Boosting had a slight edge over Decision Tree and Random Forest in this dataset.
+However, all three performed in similar ranges for this problem.
+Therefore, simple models like Decision Tree can stil offer strong baseline performance without withholding too much potentials.

 ### Future Work

- Other machine learning algorithms like XGBoost, CatBoost, and LightGMBoost are promissery steps for the future.
-Many others have tried these algortihms and they proved, in general, to be very effective at solving and scoring high marks in Kaggle challenges.
+Future improvements could include testing other boosting algorithms such as XGBoost, LightGBM, and CatBoost — all of which are known for their high performance in structured data challenges.
+These models have shown strong results in similar Kaggle competitions and could potentially push AUC scores even higher.
+For this particular challenge, one of the models that the top scorers used was LightGMBoost.

 ## How to reproduce results